redkubes/otomi-cluster/README.md

-# Otomi cluster
+# Otomi Cluster

-Used to create Otomi Container Platform compatible clusters.
-The cluster creation scripts use the cloud native cli to create preferred, suggested architectures, as found in the offerings of the public cloud providers.
+Used to create Otomi Container Platform compatible clusters and backing infra.
+The creation scripts use the cloud native cli to create preferred, suggested architectures, as found in the offerings of the public cloud providers.

 ## Rationale